kunalch204/TechClassifer/README.md

     ```

 4. **Run the Application**
-    Start the Flask server and the UI as per the instructions in their respective directories.
+   Start the Flask server and the UI as per the instructions in their respective directories:
+    ```bash
+    python server.py
+    ```

 ## Contributing